 Fico’s stewardship has been marked by tension with Hungary, populism towards Slovakia’s Roma population, and weaker economic growth

-In October 2015, Slovak Prime Minister Robert Fico stated that the Slovakian government will file a lawsuit against the European Union´s (EU) mandatory immigration quotas on December 18, 2015 at the European Court of Justice (ECJ).
-Fico even warned that he is ready to propose "a discharge of his country from the European Union" if the EU insisted Slovakia in taking in refugees from the Middle East.
+Last year, Slovakia and Hungary have filed a lawsuit against the European Union’s (EU) mandatory immigration quotas at the European Court of Justice (ECJ).
+Slovak Prime Minister Robert Fico even warned that he was ready to propose "a discharge of his country from the European Union" if the EU insisted Slovakia in taking in refugees from the Middle East.

 Be the first to comment on this article!